onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>activations</tt> : list of strings</dt>
-<dd>A list of 4 activation functions for input, output, forget, and cell gates.
+<dd>A list of 4 (or 8 if bidirectional) activation functions for input, output, forget, and cell gates.
 The activation functions must be one of sigmoid and tanh.
 See the equations for default.</dd>
 <dt><tt>clip</tt> : float</dt>
 <dd>Cell clip threshold.
 Clipping bounds the elements of a tensor in the range of [-threshold, +threshold] and is applied to the input of activations.
 No clip if not specified.</dd>
 <dt><tt>direction</tt> : string</dt>